cypress-io/cypress-documentation/content/guides/component-testing/examples-react.md

 This allows you to use `cy.mount()` in any test without having to import the `mount()` function in each and every spec file.

-You can customize `cy.mount()` to fit your needs.
+By default, `cy.mount()` is a simple passthrough to `mount()`, however, you can customize `cy.mount()` to fit your needs.
 For instance, if you are using providers or other global app-level setups in your React app, you can configure them here.

-We will go over some common scenarios for customizing the command.

-## Customizing cy.mount()

-If you need to wrap your component in a parent component in order to work properly (like providing a context), you might consider creating a custom mount command that does so.

-Below are a few examples that demonstrate this technique.
+Below are a few examples that demonstrate using a custom mount command.
 These examples can be adjusted for most other providers that you will need to support.

 ### React Router